luis-barbara/chat_with_Ollama/README.md

 Activate the Python virtual environment (if using one):

 On Windows:
-.\venv\Scripts\activate
+'.\venv\Scripts\activate'

 On macOS/Linux:
-source venv/bin/activate
+'source venv/bin/activate'

 12- Install Dependencies:
-Ensure Flask and the Ollama library are installed in your Python environment: pip install Flask ollama
+Ensure Flask and the Ollama library are installed in your Python environment:
+'pip install Flask ollama'

 13- Use the Command in VS Code Terminal to Interact with the Docker Container:
-To interact with the running Docker container and pull the Llama3.2 model: docker exec -it Ollama ollama pull llama3.2
+To interact with the running Docker container and pull the Llama3.2 model:
+'docker exec -it Ollama ollama pull llama3.2'

 14- Run the chat_app.py Script:
-Execute the script by running: python chat_app.py
+Execute the script by running:
+'python chat_app.py'

 15- Open the Web Browser and Test the Chat:
 Open your browser and go to the web application, then test the chat by asking questions, for example, "Why is the sky blue?".